Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 </form>
  ```

-The above will successfully check that your user is authenticated and send back the token to the directory service
+The above will successfully check that your user is authenticated and send back the JWT token to the directory service
-if the user agrees.
+if the user agreed.

+<br><br>

-## Full example workflow
+## Full Workflow Example

 This section will summarize everything into one big example.